minetest/minetest/doc/lua_api.md

 * `minetest.register_on_punchnode(function(pos, node, puncher, pointed_thing))`
     * Called when a node is punched
 * `minetest.register_on_generated(function(minp, maxp, blockseed))`
-    * Called after generating a piece of world.
+    * Called after generating a piece of world between `minp` and `maxp`.
       Modifying nodes inside the area is a bit faster than usual.
-    * **Avoid using this** whenever possible because the main thread is latency-sensitive and this callback will block it.
+    * **Avoid using this** whenever possible.
+As with other callbacks this blocks the main thread and introduces noticable latency.
-      Read [Mapgen environment] for an alternative.
+      Consider [Mapgen environment] for an alternative.
 * `minetest.register_on_newplayer(function(ObjectRef))`
     * Called when a new player enters the world for the first time
 * `minetest.register_on_punchplayer(function(player, hitter, time_from_last_punch, tool_capabilities, dir, damage))`